Asia art sales dispel some, not all, China uncertainty

-HONG KONG (Reuters) - Global auction house Christie’s sold HK$2.7 billion ($351.7 million) worth of Asian and Chinese art, wine and jewelry in its Hong Kong spring sales, a steady showing despite a gathering pall of economic uncertainty in the euro zone and China.
+HONG KONG, May 31 (Reuters) - Global auction house Christie’s sold HK$2.7 billion ($351.7 million) worth of Asian and Chinese art, wine and jewellery in its Hong Kong spring sales, a steady showing despite a gathering pall of economic uncertainty in the euro zone and China.

 Sales of Chinese porcelain were mixed as Chinese buyers eased off with more selective bids, targeting works of rarity, quality and superior provenance.